Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 25- Juice Carton Bird Feeder Plan

 Many people enjoy a glass of orange juice for breakfast each morning.
-That creates a lot of empty juice cartons that could end up in the trash heap, unless you know how to recycle them into a cute homemade bird feeder.
+That creates a lot of empty juice cartons that could end up in the trash heap, unless you know how to recycle them into a cute homemade bird feeder by redtedart.
 This is a great DIY project for kids and costs almost nothing to create.

 Juice Carton Bird Feeder Plans